hllvc/claudine-proxy/README.md

 Unlock your Claude Pro/Max subscription in any tool or library.

 **Claudine** is a lightweight, session-free OAuth ambassador for Claude.
-It can be deployed as a local sidecar or as a shared service for development.
+It is designed for low-latency streaming and can be deployed as a local sidecar or as a shared service for development.

 ✅ **OpenAI Compatibility:** A drop-in, OpenAI-compatible endpoint for `v1/chat/completions` makes integration with existing **OpenAI SDK** and tools like **Jan.ai** or **Raycast** zero-effort.